When it come to the question of if you should be using sex lube. The answer is yes!

 Also, some lubes are more prone to staining than others (which may be a concern if you have expensive sheets), and some may contain potential allergens.

-For this reason, it’s important do so some research first and select the right lube for you.
+For this reason, it’s important to do some research first and select the right lube for you.

 This third rule is a big one.
 You do have to be mindful of what kind of lube you pick, which can be tough because there are seemingly a million different sex lube products to choose from.